nagasai5124/image-caption-generator/README.md

 CNN – To extract features from the image.
 A pre-trained model called Resnet is used for this.
 decoder:
 T5 – To generate a description from the extracted information of the image.

+Model performance was evaluated using BLEU score.
+These results (quantitative and qualitative) were acquired by leveraging greedy decoding.
+Results of higher quality can be obtained by using beam search which isn't implemented in this repo.